DataBiosphere/terra/docs/dev-guides/java-style.md

 ### Null

-Avoid nullable references where possible!
+Avoid null wherever possible!
 Of course, this isn’t always possible, but null checks and `@Nullable` annotations should always be viewed with healthy skepticism.

 #### Nullable annotations